eypacha/project-new/README.md

 - `new -h` or `new --help`: Display help information
 - `new -t` or `new --templates`: Show all available project templates
+- `new --add-template`: Add or override a custom template
+- `new --remove-template`: Remove a custom template

 ## Supported Project Types